andrewcooke/choochoo/docs/impulse.md

 numerical data.
 And as I've explored this topic some details have made me uncomfortable:

-  * There's very little of the literature public.
+  * Very little of the literature is publicly available (for free).
     This is a general problem with *all* science.

-  * The studies I could find tended to be very small.
-Obviously it's hard to do studies with large numbers of athletes, but it means that any results are somewhat unreliable.
+  * The studies I could find are small.
+Obviously it's hard to work with large numbers of athletes, but this means that any results are somewhat unreliable.

   * The studies don't seem to be reproduced.
 Again, this is understandable - it's a small field - but, again, it means the results are somewhat unreliable.
+"Ancient" conclusions are repeated, again and again.
+Until they appear solid and reliable.

+  * Some emphasis seems, at best, misplaced.
+At worst it feels like deliberate obfuscation.
+The entire framework is arbitrary, yet people focus on small details (like adjusting Impulse scaling to reflect lactate levels).

   * The people developing and promoting these metrics often have financial motivations.